devJaja/OnFuse-Wallet/README.md

-# BlockGuard Wallet Extension
+# Onfuse Wallet Extension

-**BlockGuard Wallet** is an Ethereum-based browser extension wallet, built using Vite and React.
+**Onfuse Wallet** is an Ethereum-based browser extension wallet, built using Vite and React.
 It allows users to manage their Ethereum accounts, send and receive funds, store seed phrases securely, and interact with decentralized applications (dApps).

 ## Features
 **1. User Authentication:**